hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 One of the comments directly said that we're going to die.
 (TODO quote?)
 We had to do some compromises to make this all possible and left our every-day comfort zone.
 Variety is something very valuable and very much unerestimated in our normal life.

+# Eat and drink enough
+Our body needs **much more calories** when we're active over the whole day (about twice as much, so 4000-5000 kcal).

+When temperatures are low (also at night during sleep), it's harder for our body to keep its temperature of 36/37°C.
+This means that the body also need more energy while resting or sleeping.
+Good suitable **clothing** and a warm **sleeping bag** are needed to support our body keeping its temperature.

+If you don't consume enough water, salt and other minerals, the body can easily get stressed when sweating.
+This however can have a negative effect on the (TODO Kreislauf) and also on the (TODO Niere).

+The kind of food on such a tour differs a lot from the one of our daily life, which sadly has often a negative effect on our (TODO Verdauungssystem).
+This can lead to situations from (TODO Verstopfung) to (TODO Durchfall).
+A separate article regarding the "(TODO Reiseapotheke)" will probably come in the future.